Round Top Lake Sunset

 .97 of a mile to the end of the Raymond Lake Trail at Raymond Lake.

 I've never hiked up to Raymond Lake.
 Anyone have any pictures?
-I will get some next time through...
+I will hike up there and get some shots next time through...

 comments and questions?